 On This Spot’s mission combines education, arts, feminism, digital engagement, and New York City civic pride.
 We invite a global audience interested in these areas and their many intersections to join us.
 Our partners’ extensive reach provides distribution to millions of followers.

-The project is designed to appeal to visitors ages 14 and up.
-It is free to all, and captioned for access to a wide audience, Our stories are narrated by a celebrated actress in order to broaden popular appeal.
+The project is designed to appeal to viewers ages 18 and up.
+It is free to all, and captioned in 16 languages for access to a wide audience, Our stories are narrated by a celebrated actress in order to broaden popular appeal.

 Agnes Denes, 1982 public work, “Wheatfield — A Confrontation,” in Lower Manhattan.
 Courtsey Leslie Tonkonow Artworks + Projects; John McGrall.